Ibogaine: Pharmacodynamics

 Ibogaine affects many different neurotransmitter systems simultaneously and hence has complex pharmacology.
 The specific targets mediating the effects of ibogaine are not fully clear.
 The drug is a cyclized derivative of serotonin, and hence may be expected to have serotonergic actions, but shows relatively low affinity for serotonin receptors.
 In any case, it appears that the serotonin 5-HT_{2A}, 5-HT_{2C}, sigma σ_{2}, and μ- and/or κ-opioid receptors may be involved in the subjective effects of ibogaine based on animal studies.
 Conversely, the NMDA, serotonin 5-HT_{1A} and 5-HT_{3}, and sigma σ_{1} receptors do not appear to be involved.

-Ibogaine's major active metabolite noribogaine has similar discriminative stimulus properties as ibogaine in rodent drug discrimination tests, but only partially substitutes for ibogaine.
+Ibogaine's major active metabolite noribogaine has similar discriminative stimulus properties compared to ibogaine in rodent drug discrimination tests, but only partially substitutes for ibogaine.
 It appears that the stimulus properties of ibogaine may be primarily mediated by noribogaine.
 Noribogaine is most potent as a serotonin reuptake inhibitor.
 It acts as a moderate κ-opioid receptor agonist and weak μ-opioid receptor agonist or weak partial agonist.
-It is possible that the action of ibogaine at the κ-opioid receptor may indeed contribute significantly to the psychoactive effects attributed to ibogaine ingestion; Salvia divinorum, another plant recognized for its strong hallucinogenic properties, contains the chemical salvinorin A, which is a highly selective κ-opioid agonist.
+The action of ibogaine at the κ-opioid receptor may indeed contribute significantly to the psychoactive effects attributed to ibogaine ingestion; Salvia divinorum, another plant recognized for its strong hallucinogenic properties, contains the chemical salvinorin A, which is a highly selective κ-opioid agonist.
 Noribogaine is more potent than ibogaine in rat drug discrimination assays when tested for the subjective effects of ibogaine.

 There has been uncertainty about which biological target interactions mediate the psychoactive and other effects of ibogaine.
 Rodent drug discrimination studies with ibogaine have been employed to help elucidate these interactions.
 Ibogaine partially substitutes for the serotonergic psychedelics LSD and DOM and this can be blocked by the serotonin 5-HT_{2} receptor antagonist pizotifen.
 Similarly, LSD and DOM partially substitute for ibogaine and this can be blocked by the serotonin 5-HT_{2A} receptor antagonist pirenperone.
 The serotonin releasing agent and potent serotonin 5-HT_{2} receptor agonist fenfluramine also partially substitutes for ibogaine.
 The preferential serotonin 5-HT_{2C} receptor agonists MK-212 and mCPP partially substitute for ibogaine as well and this can be blocked by the serotonin 5-HT_{2} receptor antagonist metergoline.
 The preceding findings suggest that serotonin 5-HT_{2A} and 5-HT_{2C} receptor activation are involved in the subjective effects of ibogaine.
 Conversely, the serotonin 5-HT_{1A} and 5-HT_{3} receptors do not appear to be involved.